jfhbrook/susitna/README.md

 ### Near Term Polish

-- Handle types
-  - An ADR to specify semantics
-  - Finalized sigils ADR
-  - An ADR on type-aware bytecode
-  - Potentially make compiler type-aware
 - Comparisons syntax polish
   - Support `=` and `==` but warn on the former
   - Support `!=` and `<>` but warn on the former